andrew/ultimate-awesome/README.md

 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.
 - [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.
 - [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
+- [awesome-multi-label-paper-list](https://github.com/entropy2333/awesome-multi-label-paper-list) - A curated list of papers for multi-label classification.
 - [awesome](https://github.com/erbanku/awesome) - 🌟 My Awesome Repositories List.
 Automatically updates by GitHub Actions on UTC 00:00 & 16:00.
 - [RSCG_Examples](https://github.com/ignatandrei/RSCG_Examples) - Roslyn Source Code Generators with Examples.
 - [awesome-computational-biology](https://github.com/inoue0426/awesome-computational-biology) - Awesome list of computational biology.